top of page

 Ashley Tripp (she/her)

 I am a settler from the Treaty 4 lands of the Haudenosaunee People in southern Ontario.
-My research examines recruitment dynamics of larval capelin, an important cultural, ecological, and commercial forage fish species in Newfoundland, the unceded ancestral homelands of the Beothuk.
+My research examines recruitment dynamics of larval capelin, an important cultural, ecological, and commercial forage fish species in Newfoundland, the unceded ancestral homelands of the Beothuk and the Mi'kmaq.
 My research is interested in factors influencing the Newfoundland and Labrador capelin stock that might be impeding recovery following a population collapse in the early 1990s and exploring connectivity using otolith chemistry in recently hatched fish.
-While I am wrapping up my Ph.D. program this year, I’m looking forward to starting a post-doc that continues to work with capelin in Newfoundland.
+I am a recent Ph.D. graduate in Nov 2023 from the Davoren Lab and I’m so pleased to be able to continue my work with capelin and local fishers in Newfoundland.
 When I’m not at the lab bench or in the field I enjoy playing soccer and paper crafting.

 Ashley